upstage-org/upstage/docs/user_manual.rst

 Place a prop
 ============
-Click on the Prop tool.
-An overlay appear on the top of the Stage showing all the props available for the Stage.
+Click on the "Prop" tool.
+An overlay appears on the top of the Stage showing all the props available for the Stage.
 To place one on the Stage, drag'n'drop from the overlay to the Stage.

 Resize
 ======
-One click on it show a box around it.
-Drag the white square handle to resize it propally.
+One click on the object will shows a box around it.
+Drag the white square handle to resize it proportionately.

 Bring to front or Send to back
 ===============================
-If you want to change his plan, right click on it to display the context menu and hit bring to front or send to back.
-Several times if needed.
+If you want to move a prop to the forefront of a scene or push it behind other objects, right-click on it to display the context menu and hit "bring to front" or "send to back" as many times as needed.

 Change opacity
 ==============
-One click on it show a box around it and on his left a green slider.
-Drag the handle of the slider to change his opacity.
-If the slider is not green, then right click to display the context menu and hit the opacity slider.
+Single-click on the prop to show a box around it, and to the left of that a green slider.
+Drag the handle of the slider to change the prop's opacity.
+If the slider is not green, then right-click to display the context menu and hit the opacity slider.

 Run animated prop
 =================
-If your prop contains several frames, click right on it and hit the play button.
+If your prop contains several frames, right-click on it and hit the "play" button.

-Slow or speed frame animation
+Increase or Decrease Prop Animation Frame Rate
 =============================
-To change the velocity of the frames animation of your prop, right click on it to display the context menu and hit the Frame Animation slider.
-Now you can directly change the speedness frame with the left slider.
+To change the frame rate of your prop's animation, right-click on it to display the context menu and click the "Frame Animation" slider.
+Now you can directly change the  frame rate with the left slider.

 Make the prop faster or slower
 ==============================
-To change the velocity of the movement of the prop, right click on it and on the context menu hit the Move Speed slider.
-Then a pink slider appear on the left of the prop to change dynamically his velocity.
-Cute no ?
+To change the speed at which your prop moves, right-click on it.
+On the context menu, click the "Move Speed" slider.
+A pink slider will appear on the left of the prop to change its rate of movement.
+Cute, no ?

 Delete prop for the Stage
 =========================
-To take of the prop of your page, right click on it and hit the delete button visible on the context menu.
-The prop now is waiting on the overlay.
+To remove a prop from your stage, right-click on it and click the "delete" button visible on the context menu.
+The prop will be stored on the overlay.

 .. _backdrops: